spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 ## Caching in KitQL

-Alright I have something of a project now where I can click a link on the index page to go to the post page.
+Alright, I have something of a project now where I can click a link on the index page to go to the post page.

 If I pop open the browser console, do a page reload and take a look at